Zulhamar18/ticket-chain-site/README.md

 ## Contact

-For inquiries or collaborations, reach out to us at [zulhamardiansyah@yahoo.com] (mailto:zulhamardiansyah@yahoocom).
+For inquiries or collaborations, reach out to us at [zulhamardiansyah@yahoo.com] (mailto:zulhamardiansyah@yahoo.com).

 ---